danilolapegna/Kintsugi-Publishing-Python-Suite/README.md

 ## Features
 - Python + OpenAI-powered grammar reviewer, scientific reviewer, universal translator, and soon much more: put your .docx or .txt in the input folder, choose the functionality, and the script will send those documents, in sequence, to OpenAI for translation, review or anything you like.
-- Supports multiple document formats (DOCX, TXT, MD).
+- Supports multiple document formats (DOCX, PDF, TXT, MD).
 - Customizable configuration via `config.yaml` or CLI arguments.
 - Plugin-based architecture: easily add new functionalities like analytics and such.
-- For all code geeks: Modularized code with clear separation of concerns.

 ## How this works, in short
 - Take all documents in the input folder